thatswhatsimonsaid/WeightedGreedySampling/README.md

-# Weighted Improved Greedy Sampling
+# Weighted improved Greedy Sampling (WiGS)

 ## Abstract

 Active learning for regression aims to reduce labeling costs by intelligently selecting the most informative data points.
-The state-of-the-art iGS method from [Wu, Lin, and Huang (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0020025518307680) combines input-space diversity (exploration) and output-space uncertainty (exploitation) using a multiplicative approach.
-This project introduces a novel, more flexible methodology called **Weighted improved Greedy Sampling (WiGS)**, which hypothesizes that the relative importance of exploration and exploitation is not equal and may change depending on the dataset and the stage of learning.
+A prominent active learning method, improved Greedy Sampling (iGS) by [Wu, Lin, and Huang (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0020025518307680), determines which points are informative by balancing the feature space and the predicted output space using a static, multiplicative approach.
+We hypothesize that the optimal balance between these spaces is not fixed but is instead dynamic, depending on the dataset and the stage of the active learning procedure.

-Our framework recasts the selection criterion as a weighted, additive combination of normalized diversity and uncertainty scores.
-We explore several strategies for determining these weights: static balances, time-based decay heuristics, and, most significantly, adaptive policies learned via reinforcement learning (Multi-Armed Bandits and Soft Actor-Critic).
+This paper introduces **Weighted improved Greedy Sampling (WiGS)**, a novel and flexible framework that recasts the selection criterion as a weighted, additive combination of normalized scores from the feature and predictive output space.
+We investigate several strategies for determining these weights: static balances, time-decay heuristics, and, most significantly, adaptive policies learned via reinforcement learning (Multi-Armed Bandits and Soft Actor-Critic).
+To ensure methodological rigor, our adaptive agents are trained on a "clean" reward signal based on K-fold cross-validation RMSE, while the final models are evaluated against the baseline using the standard `FullPool_RMSE` metric for a fair comparison.
 The SAC agent learns a data-driven policy to balance the exploration-exploitation trade-off at each iteration based on the current state of the learning process.

-This entire workflow is implemented in a robust, parallelized framework using SLURM and evaluated on over 20 benchmark and synthetic regression datasets.
+This entire framework is implemented as a robust, parallelized pipeline on a SLURM cluster.
+We evaluate our methods on 20 benchmark and synthetic regression datasets.
 The results demonstrate that the flexible WiGS approach, particularly the adaptive RL methods, can outperform the original iGS, demonstrating the value of adaptively balancing exploration and exploitation throughout the learning process.

 ## Preliminary Results

-Preliminary quantitative results can be seen in the trace plots located in `Results/images/full_pool/RMSE`.
-The folder [`/trace`](https://github.com/thatswhatsimonsaid/WeightedGreedySampling/tree/a6ba77f8ab02da6166411e08d350926344d4082d/Results/images/full_pool/RMSE/trace/trace) contains the typical trace plots, while [`/trace_relative_iGS`](https://github.com/thatswhatsimonsaid/WeightedGreedySampling/tree/a6ba77f8ab02da6166411e08d350926344d4082d/Results/images/full_pool/RMSE/trace_relative_iGS/trace) contains the trace plot relative to [Wu, Lin, and Huang (2018)](https://www.sciencedirect.com/science/article/abs/pii/S0020025518307680)'s iGS method.
+Preliminary quantitative results can be seen in the trace plots located in `Results/images/trace_plots/`.
+For each metric (e.g., RMSE), the `/trace` folder contains the absolute trace plots, while the `/trace_relative_iGS` folder contains the trace plots normalized relative to the iGS baseline.

-These plots show that the adaptive **WiGS** methods, particularly those guided by reinforcement learning methods, generally outperform the static iGS baseline.
+These plots show that the adaptive **WiGS** methods, particularly those guided by reinforcement learning, generally outperform the static iGS baseline.

-A visualization demonstrating the adaptive behavior of the WiGS (SAC) agent on the dgp_three_regime dataset is shown below.
-Observe how the agent adjusts its exploration/exploitation strategy (indicated by the $w_x^{(t)}$ weight) throughout the learning process.
+A visualization demonstrating the adaptive behavior of the `WiGS (SAC)` agent on the `dgp_three_regime` dataset is shown below.
+Observe how the agent adjusts its exploration (*w<sub>x</sub>* ≈ 1.0, red) / investigation (*w<sub>x</sub>* ≈ 0.0, blue) strategy in real-time based on the local characteristics of the data.

 <div align="center">